claceio/docs/content/about.md

 The next steps are to polish the application development and related configuration, add sandboxing rules, add support for SSO and RBAC etc. The aim is to do a beta release by September 2023 and a 1.0 release later in the year.

-### Who is behind this project
+### Who is behind this project?
 The project has been started by [Ajay Kidave](https://www.linkedin.com/in/ajayvk/).
 Ajay's background has been in database systems and enterprise integration tools.
-Clace is an independent project that Ajay started while working as a part-time consultant.
+Clace is an independent project that Ajay started while continuing to work as a part-time consultant.

-### What is the longer-term plan for Clace
+### What is the longer-term plan for Clace?
 The current plan is to develop the open source project, with the aim of making Clace a great platform for managing internal applications.
 The service can currently scale up vertically, support for metadata storage in Postgres will be added which will enable horizontal scaling also.

 For workload isolation and security reasons, some use cases might require a more distributed backend approach.
 An worker/agent mode is planned in the longer-term.
 This will mean the Clace server will not actually run the application code, the application code will run on distributed agents.
 The agent mode, when added, might use a different licensing model.
 Most regular use-cases should not require the agent mode; vertical and horizontal scaling should cover normal workloads.
 The core functionality of Clace, including SSO integration and all plugins, will remain Apache-2.0 licensed.